More of the Music of Fleetwood Mac

-But then Oh Well starts up, and it’s full of midrange magic, ambience and transparency.
+But then Oh Well starts up, and it’s full of midrange magic, ambience and is exceptionally transparent.

 The sound varies from track to track after that, but if your stereo can’t find the magic on records like this, you seriously need to look into some better equipment.

-This record sounds amazing over here and it ought to at your house too.
+This record sounds amazing on our system and it ought to at your house too.

 We Love the Early Fleetwood Mac